-- 1. Chapter quizzes make up 25% of your final grade. - 2.
-Two exams -- a midterm and a final exam -- contribute another 25% of your final grade.

-- 3. Projects add 40% (!!) to your grade.
+- 1. Chapter quizzes make up 20% of your final grade. - 2.
+A final exam contributes another 20% of your final grade. - 3.
+Projects add 50% (!!) to your grade.
 Projects are short essays, data work, and graded discussions. - 4.
 Assignments add the remaining 10%.
 These assignments are for participation credit (such as some discussion threads and selected exercises), but nevertheless are a crucial contribution to your final grade.
 (Suppose you'd have a perfect score in quizzes, exams and projects: that would bring you only to an A- ...)

 The final grade will be curved such that roughly 25% of the class achieve an A. (This means that your current standing in "Grades" will be only an indication.
-You will receive curved current standing grades after midterm project and before final exam).
+You will receive curved current standing grades after midterm project and before final exam.
+You will not be curved down.)
 Absolutely no late submissions will be accepted.
 To pass the class successfully, be on top of these due dates, all of which will be posted in your class calendar.
 Active, regular participation is crucial for success in the course!
 Please note as well that all due dates are on a Sunday.
 The final exam is the only exception to this rule.
 This does not mean that you should work on Sundays!
 Please feel free to submit work on Friday or earlier.
 However, students in the past clearly preferred to have the option to work on the weekend.